Aaaaba

-Aaaaba is a genus of beetles from the Buprestidae family.
-It inhabits locations along the east coast of Australia.
+Aaaaba is a genus of beetles that belongs to the family Buprestidae.
+This genus inhabits locations along the east coast of Australia being found in New South Wales, Queensland and Victoria.

+Taxonomy

 It was described in 1864 by Achille Deyrolle as "Alcinous", a junior homonym of a genus of pycnogonids.
 In 2002, Charles Bellamy gave it the replacement name "Aaaba", but this proved to be another junior homonym, of a genus of sponges.
 In 2013, it was given a further replacement name, becoming Aaaaba.